ksator/junos-automation-with-ansible/README.md

         port1: { name: ge-0/0/0,    peer: ex4300-9,       pport: port1 }
         port2: { name: ge-0/0/1,    peer: ex4300-4,       pport: port2 }
 ```

-It is a dictionnary with the key topo.
+This file is a dictionnary with the key topo.
 The value of this key is the topology.
 Because this file is located into the directory group_vars/all, {{topo}} can be automatically used for all devices.

 Files in the host_vars directory were rewrited.